These past few months have been a positive reframe.

 This really hit home for me when I realized that no matter how “expert” I was becoming, I still didn’t have the necessary skill or ability to help my loved ones, the people closest to me, avoid fads and make positive changes in their lives. – Dr. John Berardi

 ♦ 3 Weeks to Shredded by Mike Dolce.
 Dolce is the UFC’s premier trainer and weight cut specialist.
 In this book, he outlines the exact diet he personally uses to shred weight off some of the best fighters in the world.
-Besides the exact meal plans, Dolce also includes a set of principles that apply to everyone, calling them evergreen despite varying environments and a changing world.
+Besides the exact meal plans, Dolce also includes a set of principles that are evergreen, applying to everyone and in any environment.

 Dolce Diet Principles